 Display Screen Location

 The huge display screen is the crown-jewel of your home theater system.
 The size of the screen is as important as the efficacy of the projector for a cinematic experience.
 However, choosing too big a screen will force you to swing your head from side to side in order to take in all the action.
 You need to buy a screen that fits the size of your room and home theater seating arrangement.
-It can be mounted on the wall or ceiling, or even placed on the floor, depending on your requirements.
+Not taking this into consideration is one of the common mistakes we see all the time when setting up a home theater.
+The screen can be mounted on the wall or ceiling, or even placed on the floor, depending on your requirements.
 Here are a few tips for choosing the right screen for your media room.

 - The screen height should be roughly one-third of the distance from the display to the seats in the media room.
 Place it 24” to 36” inches above the floor as the optimum vertical viewing angle is in the range of 15 to 20 degrees.